 Reports to parents will include a comment for each subject as follows:

-Making expected progress / Making above expected progress / Making below expected progress.
+Making expected progress / Making above expected progress / Working towards expectations.
 This comment will be generated using assessments of your child’s current standards of work and will reflect whether your child is on track to achieve grades within the progress band.

 Assessment data is compiled in our electronic markbooks which allow departments to track student progress and stage intervention when necessary.